Umami Pot

 ramen toppings

-Since convenience is a key feature of instant ramen, in Japan, it is common for some people to simply add green onions.
-On the other hand, some health-conscious individuals add vegetables such as bean sprouts and cabbage, in addition to the mentioned ingredients.
+Since convenience is a key feature of instant ramen, simply adding green onions is also common in Japan.
+Meanwhile, some health-conscious individuals choose to add vegetables such as bean sprouts and cabbage, in addition to the ingredients listed above.

-When adding vegetables to instant ramen, cooking them together in the pot is an easy method.
-However, for a tastier experience, it is recommended to cook them separately from the noodles.
-Sprinkling about ½ teaspoon of the flavor packet per serving over the vegetables before microwaving them on medium power (500W) for about 2 minutes can easily season them without compromising their flavor and texture of the vegetables.
+When adding vegetables, cooking them together with the noodles is an easy way.
+However, for a tastier result, it is best to cook them separately.
+Sprinkling about ½ teaspoon of the seasoning packet per serving over the vegetables before microwaving them on medium power (500W) for about 2 minutes is an easy method to season them without compromising their flavor or texture.

 How to Improve Instant Ramen - Japanese Techniques and Hacks